iPhone OS 1 to iOS 18 – A brief history of the iPhone software

 • Journal app

-• Mindfulness feature on Health app
+• The mindfulness feature on the Health app

 • Create Profiles on Safari